DmanDJs1/Amazon_Vine_Analysis/README.md

 ## Summary
 ----------------------------------------------------------

-According to the analysis of the dataset, more than half of the reviews in the program were 5 star at 51%.
+According to the analysis of the dataset, more than half of the reviews in the program were less than 5 star at 51%.
-The percentage of the unpaid non vine reviews were lower at 39%.
+The percentage of the unpaid non vine reviews were lower at 51%.
 This demonstrates a positive bias towards the reviews in the vine review program.

 An additional analysis can be conducted to determine the mean, median and mode (statistical distribution)